 Day 07 LEARN TO COOK LIKE A LOCAL

 This morning is all about learning how to cook like a local.
 Start by heading to Sanchez Pascuas Market, where you’ll learn how to source the right herbs, spices and chillies; then it’s time to transform your ingredients into a home-cooked feast.
 The rest of the afternoon is then yours to do as you please.
-In the evening, we recommend heading out to explore Oaxaca’s restaurants and bars, enjoying the local food and drink scene with your fellow travellers.
+In the evening, we recommend heading out to explore Oaxaca’s restaurants and bars, enjoying the local food and drink scene with your fellow travelers.

 Day 08 Swim near a petrified waterfall

 Today, you’re off to Hierve el Agua (‘the water boils’), the world’s only petrified waterfall.
 Unfamiliar with the concept?
 A petrified waterfall forms when water cascading over the limestone cliff calcifies over thousands of years, creating an ethereal frozen-in-time effect.
 This also happens to be a fantastic spot for wild swimming, with natural thermal pools forming at the source of this frozen cascade.
 Take the opportunity to swim alongside the only petrified waterfall in the world, before heading onto Mitla, an archaeological site that was an important cornerstone of Zapotec culture.
-Then you’ll continue onto a family-run distillery, where you’ll witness the art of mezcal in the making.
-Return to Oaxaca in the evening, savouring your final taste of Mexico’s culinary capital.
+Then you’ll continue onto a family-run distilery, where you’ll witness the art of mezcal in the making.
+Return to Oaxaca in the evening, savoring your final taste of Mexico’s culinary capital.

 Day 09 HERE’S TO MEXICAN MEMORIES

 Your adventure in Mexico has come to an end.
 It’s over to you to make your own way onwards, and your guide will be on hand to help you arrange a transfer.
 If you’re interested in experiencing another side of Mexico, we recommend browsing our trip to the Yucatán Peninsula.